 - Take into account wider stakeholder and social responsibilities and their implications for long-term success

 The Company firmly believes that the energy development projects that form the basis of its business model will substantially benefit the countries and regions in which it operates.
 It fosters a culture of open communication with all stakeholders who may be impacted by its activities.
 Its strategy and business model are designed to minimise any negative impact of its activities on the communities where it operates and on the environment.

-The Company’s project areas are located in Mozambique, Botswana, Tanzania and the UK.
+The Company’s project areas are located in South Africa, Tanzania, Botswana, Mozambique and the United Kingdom.
 Staff and locally appointed representatives at the Company’s project offices provide a first point of contact for stakeholders to receive information on the Company’s activities and provide feedback on any issues or concerns they may have.
 The Company has appointed dedicated liaison officers to communicate with stakeholder groups e.g. local & regional government officials, central government departments, community groups and local suppliers to keep them continuously updated on project activities and plans.
-Management conveys to the Board in a timely manner through formal reporting channels and at operational review meetings any substantive concerns of stakeholders and where necessary, the Board mandates appropriate action be taken to address these concerns
+Management conveys to the Board in a timely manner through formal reporting channels and at operational review meetings any substantive concerns of stakeholders and where necessary, the Board mandates appropriate action be taken to address these concerns.

 - Embed effective risk management, considering both opportunities and threats, throughout the organisation

 The Board has considered mechanisms by which the business and the financial risks facing the Group are managed and reported to the Board.
 The principal business and financial risks have been identified and control procedures implemented.
 The Board acknowledges its responsibility for reviewing the effectiveness of the systems that are in place to manage risk and to provide reasonable but not absolute assurance on the safeguarding of the Group’s assets against misstatement or loss.